splewis/smart-player-reports/README.md

 smart-player-reports
 =======================================

+**This is currently un-released, unstable, BETA software!
+It may change drastically in the future!**

 This is a sourcemod plugin for dealing with abusive players.
 It's name has "smart" in it because it tries to help admins deal with these reports by:
 - **Storing a 'weight' to a report** (by default all reports are weight 1 - but you can implement your own function to compute weights)
 - **Automatically recording to a demo** (via ``tv_record``) if there are enough reports for a player